-- Effectively integrate AI tools and applications in teaching and learning at age-appropriate levels to enhance educational outcomes; - ii.
-Foster digital literacy skills among learners, teaching them to critically evaluate information, recognize bias in algorithms, and understand the societal impact of AI technologies; - iii.
-Encourage learners to engage in Al projects that adhere to ethical guidelines, promoting responsible innovation and application; - iv.
-Apart from encouraging self-learning, schools shall provide training and professional development opportunities for teachers to enhance their understanding of AI technologies and ethical considerations:
+- i.
+Effectively integrate Al tools and applications in teaching and learning at age-appropriate levels to enhance educational outcomes - ii.
+Foster digital literacy skills among learners, teaching them to critically evaluate information, recognize bias in algorithms, and understand the societal impact of Al technologies. - iii.
+Encourage learners to engage in Al projects that adhere to ethical guidelines, promoting responsible innovation and application. - Apart from encouraging self-learning, schools shall iv. professional development provide training and opportunities teachers for to enhance their understanding of Al technologies and ethical considerations.

 - v.
-Engage parents and the wider community in discussions about Al education and ethical considerations, fostering a supportive and informed environment; and - vi.
+Engage parents and the wider community in discussions about Al education and ethical considerations, fostering a supportive and informed environment. - vi.
 Establish mechanisms for monitoring and evaluating the integration of Al education and adherence to Al guidelines, ensuring continuous improvement and accountability.